Code

 library(readxl)

-package contains the Swisstransplant statistical report as a Quarto project template.
+library(rms)The swt package includes the Swisstransplant template for creating Quarto documents.
 Quarto documents enable dynamic reporting and unite written text, statistical programming code, results, tables, and figures into a reproducible document.
-All the steps for obtaining the results from the data are precisely specified.
-This enables transparency, reproducibility, and trust in statistical analyses.

-The Swisstransplant Quarto template is written in markdown.
-It is possible to add callout blocks to highlight important information.
+The Swisstransplant Quarto document is written in Markdown; an overview can be found in the Markdown Basics.
+It is possible to add Callout Blocks to highlight important information.

 ::: {.callout-note appearance="simple"}